Views: 11679 | Ratings: 5097

 The quality and diversity in cuisine found in this Chicago neighborhood certainly add to Ravenswood's standing as a prominent culinary setting—especially when your tummy starts to rumble.

-For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is a Ravenswood/Lincoln Square favorite.
+For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is one of Ravenswood/Lincoln Square's favorite restaurants.
 This established Parisian restaurant puts detail into its menu and its service.
 The chef seeks out the best organic ingredients from Midwestern farms throughout the growing season, until winter rolls around when the restaurant imports fresh products from the west coast in order to maintain the high standard Bistro Campagne patrons have come to expect.
 The gorgeous outdoor garden is perfect for enjoying a glass of white wine with a plate of their specialty mustard-crusted salmon.